hetalang/heta-specifications/index.md

 ```heta
 comp1 @Compartment;
 ```
-This creates compartment with id "comp1" in anonimous namespace.
+This creates compartment with id "comp1" in nameless namespace.
 ```
 A @Species { compartment: comp1 };
 B @Species { compartment: comp1 };